Global trends in pesticide resistance

 • 15.Trends in fungicide resistance in Australia and New Zealand: Fran Lopez-Ruiz, Curtin University, Australia;

-• 17.Trends in herbicide resistance in Australia and New Zealand: Chris Preston, University of Adelaide, Australia;
+• 17.Trends in herbicide resistance in Australia and New Zealand: Christopher Preston, University of Adelaide, Australia; and Trevor James, AgResearch, New Zealand;

 About the Editor(s)